 PSK31 Transponder: The PSK-31 multi-user FDMA transponder experiment is similar to what we flew on RAFT and PCSAT2 missions.
 See the full PSK31 design concept here.
 This text messaging transponder allows messaging between up to 30 modest ground stations simultaneously.
 In the example waterfall display above, 10 users are clearly visible.
 Each user transmits a 31 Hz wide narroband transmission within the 3 kHz wide transponder, and all can be seen simultaneously via the UHF FM downlink.
 Uplink stations do not need gain antennas on the HF uplink but can use a vertical monopole antenna and 5 Watt SSB transmitter to give the transmit antenna profile as shown above.
 To calculate the PSK31 link budgets we combined the user TX antenna gain profile with the variation in range gain from the horizon to over 60 degree elevation as shown here at right.
 The combination gives an uplink power variation per user of less than +/- 4 dB over 90% of the duration of the pass.

-CUBESAT MODEL: In 2008, we re-designed the original ParkinsonSAT to fit inside the specifications for a 1.5 unit cubesat so that two Psats could be launched from the same P-Pod launcher.
-The design used four deployable solar arrays which were stowed down the sides in the pre-deploy state and then deployed on orbit in a sunflower configuration and pointed towards the sun.
-Half of the 1.5 unit Psat was available for auxilliary payloads or experiments.
-In this extra space is where we now place the PSK31 expereiment.
-The original model was a much larger 1 cubic foot spacecraft.
+CUBESAT MODEL: Back in 2008, we re-designed the original 1 cubic foot ParkinsonSAT to fit inside the a 1.5 unit cubesat so that two Psats could be launched from the same P-Pod launcher.
+That design used four deployable solar arrays in a sunflower configuration and pointed towards the sun with a 3 axis ADCS.
+Half of the 1.5 unit Psat was available for auxilliary payloads or experiments such as the Brno University PSK31 experiment.
 The current 2014 design remains a 1.5U cubesat but with higher efficiency solar cells, we no longer need the deployable side petal panels and can operate with fixed side panels as shown at the top of the page.

 Unique Power System: This model with the 4 large and efficient solar cells per side is designed around a unique battery system.
 Since the total solar voltage per side is only 3.2 volts (0.8 volts per multijunction cell) we cannot charge the complete 9.6v battery string, but can charge two NiCd cells per solar panel.
 These 4 side-panel/NiCd-pairs are operated in series for the 9.6v bus, but are charged in parallel.
 This parallel charging of no more than two NiCd's in series per solar panel reduces one of the primary problems with spacecraft battery charging systems and that is the uneven charge balance that accumulated when entire strings are charged in series.